sbt/sbt-groll/README.rst

 Groll can be configured by the following settings:

+- *postCommands: Seq[String]* - The commands to be executed after grolling.
+If not defined, the empty sequence is used.
 - *revision: String* - The revision (branch or tag) used for the Git history.
 If not defined, "master" is used.